 Close surveillance or screening for cancer uses tests to try to catch cancer in its early stages, when it is most treatable.
 Surveillance doesn’t prevent cancer.
 However, early detection improves a person’s chance of surviving their cancer.
 Studies of breast cancer screening tools for high-risk women, some including women with BRCA mutations, found certain screening more likely to detect cancer.
 Whether close surveillance will lower the death rate from breast cancer in high-risk women is unknown.
 Nevertheless, based on these studies, recommendations for breast cancer screening in the high-risk population differ from recommendations for the general population.

-The National Comprehensive Cancer Network (NCCN) is a consortium of cancer centers with experts in management of hereditary cancer.In general, NCCN guidelines dictate the standard of care for cancer surveillance in high-risk patients.
+The National Comprehensive Cancer Network (NCCN) is a consortium of cancer centers with experts in management of hereditary cancer.In general, NCCN guidelines dictate the standard of care for cancer surveillance in high-risk patients (including BRCA1, BRCA2, PALB2, NF1, NBN, ATM, and CHEK2).
 These risk management guidelines are updated annually based on the latest research.
 Current NCCN guidelines for surveillance of high-risk women include: